Last Updated: March 2, 2026

 Manufacturing Company’s AI Integration

-A CSAM helped a manufacturing client leverage Azure AI to optimize their supply chain.
-By implementing predictive maintenance and demand forecasting models, the company transformed operations.
+A CSAM helped a manufacturing client leverage Azure AI to optimize their supply chain through predictive maintenance and demand forecasting models.

 Results: